 How To Have Difficult Conversations With The People You Love

-All relationships face difficult conversations from time to time.
+From time to time, all relationships face difficult conversations.
 There are times when we need to say something sensitive or even challenging to someone.
 It may be something which is upsetting us, a concern about their well-being, or something that's impacting our relationship with them.
 The problem is that the more important the message, or the closer we are to that person, the riskier it can feel to say what we need to say.

 Humans are social beings.
 We want to stay connected with others.
 Deep down we have an innate fear of being 'cast out of the tribe'.